-2. We draw attention to the rule concerning the contact of the player with the net: 'Contact with the net by a player between the antennae, during the action of playing the ball, is a fault.
-The action of playing the ball includes (amongst others) take-off, hit (or attempt) and secure landing, ready to make another action.
+2. We draw attention to the modified rule when does the action of playing the ball finish: The action of playing the ball finishes when the player, after a secure landing, is ready to make another action.

-The action of playing the ball is any action of players who are close to the ball and are trying to play it.
+The action of playing the ball is any action of players who are close to the ball and are trying to play it, even if no contact is made with the ball.
 Attention should be paid to the following situation:

 If a player is in his/her playing position on his/her court and the ball is driven from the opposing side into the net and causes the net to touch the player (rule 11.3.3) no fault is committed by the latter.
+The player may apply a movement defending his/her body, but has no right to do an active action towards the ball in order to change deliberately the path of the rebounding ball.
+The latter situation should be considered as a faulty net touch.